Isabel-Vue-UWM/essays/frederick-stuart-church/README.md

 #Add Footnotes

 **The History of Frederick Stuart Church**
 In the beginning, Frederick Stuart Church was born in Grand Rapids, Michigan.
 His father, who was a well-known lawyer and respected politican, wanted Church to have a business degree.
 So, at the age of 13, he left school to work at the newly established American Express Company in Chicago.
 When the Civil War broke out, he was 19 and served in the Union Army.
 After the war, he returned to Chicago and chose to dedicate his life to art.
-He began studying drawing with Walter Shirlaw at the city's Academy of Design.
+He began studying drawing with Walter Shirlaw at the city's Academy of Design.(1)

+The 1870s was when Church's artistic skills began to soar.
+When he moved to New York City to finish his education at the National Academy of Design, he would make frequent visits to the circus, the Barnum and Bailey's Circus to be excat, and the Central Park Zoo.
+He admired these animals so much he spent hours studing and sketching animals to perfect his creations.
+(2)